Lephar/Svanhild/reference/Notes.md

 common and could share most of the pipeline stages if given chance.

-This is where [Vulkan's Multiview Extension](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VK_KHR_multiview.html) come in.
+This is where [Vulkan's Multiview Extension](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VK_KHR_multiview.html) comes in.
 It allows the creation of single pipeline with 2 different viewports so that 2 views share the same pipeline as much as possible.
 This has a slight performance benefit over 2 separate pipelines since it eliminates the need of pipeline switching while rendering.
 Also provides some constant referans values that are accessible in the shaders to make distinction between the views.

 # Portals

+Portals have many usage on computer graphics.
+The main use case is binding two distant points and teleporting any object

 ## Offscreen Rendering (Render to Texture)
 ## Stencil Buffer
 ## Oblique Frustum

+Portal rendering is done by translating camera to the target portal but keeping the same orientation and distance respect to the

 ## Recursion
 ## Cell-Portal Graphs
 ## Infinite Space Limitations